-I received this request from a young Marine seeking to better her PFT scores:
+I received this request from a young Marine seeking to improve her PFT scores:

-This is a pull-up I learned at Army Airborne School, where they had a lower bar about 4 feet from the ground for soldiers who couldn't do a pull-up.
+This is a pull-up I learned at Army Airborne School, where they had a lower bar about four feet from the ground for soldiers who couldn't do a pull-up.
 Soldiers sit on the ground, extend their arms to the bar and pull their chin over the bar leaving their feet on the ground.
-This method reduces the weight being pulled up by 40 to 50 percent.
+This method reduces the weight being pulled up by 40% to 50%.
 It's tougher than it sounds, but it can be your first step to doing a real pull-up.
-You can also do this with a pullup / dip bar machine using the dip bars as your assisted pullup bars.
+You also can do this with a pull-up or dip bar machine, using the dip bars as your assisted pull-up bars.
+Lat Pull-downs

-This exercise is basically the same as a pullup except it is done with a machine that you can find in most weight rooms.
+This exercise is basically the same as a pull-up, except it is done with a machine that you can find in most weight rooms.
 Simply sit under a hanging bar attached to a stack of weights and pull the bar just below your chin.
-It is best to choose a weight that is roughly 40 to 50 percent of your body weight.
+It is best to choose a weight that is roughly 40% to 50% of your weight.
 Do as many repetitions as you can for at least three sets.
+Negative Pull-ups

 This is the last step in accomplishing your first pull-up -- or doubling your present maximum.
-It is also the way to build your endurance for the FLEXED ARM HANG.
-Hold your self in the flexed arm hang position for 10 seconds, then you must fight gravity and slowly lower yourself down to the count of five seconds.
+It is also the way to build your endurance for the flexed arm hang.
+Hold yourself in the flexed arm hang position for 10 seconds, then you must fight gravity and slowly lower yourself down to the count of five seconds.
+Biceps Curl

-Get two dumbbells weighing 10 to 30 pounds.
+Get two dumbbells weighing 10-30 pounds.
 Keeping your elbows stationary and your palms facing away from you, bend your elbows so your hands move from your hips to your shoulders.
 Repeat for three sets of 10 to 15 repetitions.
+Bent-over Rows